wp-plugins/participants-database/readme.txt

 **Showing the List on Your Website**

 You can use the [pdb_list] shortcode to show the records on your site.
 Just put the shortcode where you want it to show up.
-You can set the number of records to show per page (yes, it's paginated!) with the 'list-limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list_limit=10 class=memberlist]
+You can set the number of records to show per page (yes, it's paginated!) with the 'list_limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list_limit=10 class=memberlist]

 Which columns get included is determined on the fields management page, just set the "display_column" value to order the columns as you like.